Call for Manuscripts

 19. Whilst all care is taken, it is the author's responsibility to ensure that any factual, stylistic and grammatical errors are corrected prior to publication.
 Your article mirrors your scholarship.

-Submission & Publication Deadline
+Submission & Publication Timeline

 20. Academic Exchange Quarterly publishes four issues a year: Spring, Summer, Fall, Winter.